Focusing on What God Wants Us to Do

 “The children of Ephraim, being armed, and carrying bows, turned back in the day of battle.
 They kept not the covenant of God, and refused to walk in his law (Psalm 78:9-10).”
 “I set a watchman over you, saying, Hearken to the sound of the trumpet.
 But they said, We will not hearken.
 Therefore hear, ye nations, and know, O congregation, what is among them.
 Hear, O earth: behold, I will bring evil upon this people, even the fruit of their thoughts, because they have not hearkened unto my words, nor to my law, but rejected it (Jeremiah 6:17-19).”

 “Go to, speak to the men of Judah, and to the inhabitants of Jerusalem, saying, Thus saith the Lord; Behold, I frame evil against you, and devise a devise against you: return ye now every one from his evil way, and make your ways and your doings good.
 And they said, There is no hope: but we will walk after our own devises, and we will every one do the imagination of his evil heart...
-The virgin of Israel hath done a very horrible thing...
-I will scatter them as with an east wind before the enemy, and I will show them the back, and not the face, in the day of their calamity (Jeremiah 18:11-17).”
+The virgin of Israel hath done a very horrible thing (Jeremiah 18:11-13).”

 “I spake unto thee in thy prosperity; but thou saidst, I will not hear.
 This hath been thy manner from thy youth, that thou obeyedst not my voice (Jeremiah 22:21).”

 “Yea, the stork in the heaven knoweth her appointed times: and the turtle and the crane and the swallow observe the time of their coming; but my people know not the judgment of the Lord.
 How do you say, We are wise, the law of the Lord is with us?
 Lo, certainly in vain made he it; the pen of the scribes is in vain.
 The wise men are ashamed, they are dismayed and taken: lo, they have rejected the word of the Lord; and what wisdom is in them?
-Therefore will I give their wives unto others, and their fields to them that shall inherit them: for every one from the least even unto the greatest is given to covetousness, from the prophet even unto the priest every one dealeth falsely (Jeremiah 8:7-10).”
+(Jeremiah 8:7-9).”

-In order to avoid punishments even Christians will need to acknowledge God’s ways and declare his new covenant: and it will have to be done “at an acceptable time”.
-Believers of every faith are standing at the gates of Zion, and the entry pass, is in knowing God’s new covenant, and doing it.
+Believers of every faith are standing at the gates of Zion: the entry pass, is in knowing God’s new covenant, and doing it.
 “In that day shall the Lord of hosts be for a crown of glory, and for a diadem of beauty, unto the residue of his people, and for a spirit of judgment to him that sitteth in judgement, and for strength to them that turn the battle to the gate (Isaiah 28:5-6).”

 “The iniquity of Ephraim is bound up; his sin is hid.
 The sorrows of a travailing woman shall come upon him: he is an unwise son; for he should not stay long in the place of the breaking forth of children (Hosea 13:12-13).”